-- Weigh and mix the flour, xanthan gum, baking powder, salt, almonds, cocoa and coconut in a bowl, making sure any lumps are completely broken down.
+- Weigh and mix together the flour, xanthan gum, baking powder, salt, almonds, cocoa and coconut in a bowl, making sure any lumps are completely broken down.
+Set aside.

-- Add the dry flour mix to the chocolate batter and mix thoroughly.
+- Lastly, add the dry flour mix and chocolate chips to the chocolate batter and mix well until thoroughly combined.

-- Pour the mixture into the baking tin and spread and smooth the top evenly with the spoon.
+- Pour the mixture into the baking tin and spread and smooth the top evenly with a spoon/spatula.

 - Bake for 35 to 40 minutes until a skewer inserted into the centre comes out 'just' clean.
 For a firmer bake, leave to cook a couple of minutes longer.

-- When baked, remove from the oven and leave to cool in the tin.
+- When baked, remove from the oven and leave to cool completely in the tin.

 - Once cold, remove from the tin and transfer to a cutting board.
 Slice into 16 squares.

 Gluten Free Banana Brownies with Coconut shared with :

 - Meatless Monday with Confessions of a Mother Runner and A Whisk and Two Wands